-The Wason Ranch Corporation leases the entirety if its 1580 acres to Mr. Jason Vineyard of Creede, Colorado.
-Jason is our immediate neighbor west of us.
+The Wason Ranch Corporation leases the entirety if its 1580 acres to Jason Vineyard of Creede, Colorado.
+Jason is is also our Manager.
 Jason runs cattle and maintains and hays aproximately 175 acres of hay meadow.

 Cattle and horses have intensely grazed the entirety of the Wason Ranch for over 140 years.
 This grazing, combined with a very short growing season at 8800 feet of elevation greatly compromised the river, its trout holding and rearing capacity, and compromised pasture land.
 The streamside vegetation, wetlands, riparian corridor were affected by the ever-widening and ever shallower river.
 Further, the thin soil, and short vegetation of the uplands were damaged by over grazing.

 In 2003 the decision was made to make a substantial investment in the restoration of our roughly 4 miles of river, wetlands, and riparian corridor.
 A noted trout stream hydrologist was employed to create a design and a contract was entered into with a construction company skilled in this work.
 A permit was obtained from the U.S. Army Corps of Engineers in August of 2003.
 This Stream and Wetland Restoration permit included, among other provisions that willow pole cuttings be placed along all reconstructed stream channels as re-vegetation and that work be restricted to between September1 and May 1 to avoid impact on an endangered species of bird, the Southwestern Willow Flycatcher.
 These requirements were complied with.
 Among these agreements and grants, the USDA Partners in Wildlife provided a grant for the fencing of both sides of the ranches four miles of river.
 This created a riparian corridor both protecting the river and providing a corridor for the transit of wildlife and birds.